MTimer/mtenv/README.md

         $ exec $SHELL

-5. **Install LNMPA included packages.**
+5. **Install MTEnv included packages.**
-   For example, to install LNMPA 2.7.6, download and unpack the source, then run:
+   For example, to install MTEnv, download and unpack the source, then run:

         $ mtenv install